 d. stamp duty, registration fee and other expenses for the purpose of transfer of such house property to the assessee.

-The following payments are not qualified for the purpose of section 80C :
+Payments not qualified for the purpose of deduction under section 80C :

 a. the admission fee, cost of the share and initial deposit which a shareholder of a company or a member of a cooperative society has to pay for becoming such shareholder or member; or